K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Nov 2022

+    1. Nov 29, 2022: Updated to work with Arduino IDE 2.0.2 with TeensyDuino 1.57.
+Updated OpenAudio_Library.
+VS Code now supports Teensy natively like normal Arduino boards.
+No longer using the VisualTeensy tool.
+    2. USB audio and out now working pretty good.
+Occasionally misses a command to stop TX and resolves with the next key up.
+Been making FT-8 contacts for a few days now.
+Using the RS-HFIQ for the RF portion.
+USB AUdio connects WSJT-X runnig on a PC.
+OmniRig v1 for CAT control.
+    3. Fixed several string length mismatch errors flagged by IDE 2.0.2.

 ## June 2022

     1. June 1, 2022: Converted all Serial status/debug message statements to use macros.
 This permits the ability to globally swtich them off which was necessary to enable USBAudio+MIDI+Serial configuration and retain a USB CAT control serial port for external programs like loggers and WSJT-X. It also allows easy groupings such as INFO/WARNING/ERROR and/or functional areas like CONTROL/TUNE/SPECTRUM.